Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams

 \fakeparagraph{Owner-Device Pairing.} The blockchain ecosystem relies on public key cryptography for identification and authentication of the involved principals.
 The hash digest of the public key serves as a unique pseudo-identity in the network.
 We leverage this feature to allow IoT devices to securely and autonomously interact with the storage service.
 This way we overcome the hurdle of passwords and rely on public-key crypto for authentication and authorization.
-During the bootstrap phase of a new device, it creates a pair of public-private keys locally, where the private key is stored securely (e.g., in the trusted hardware) and never leaves the device.
-Through an initial two-way multisignature registration transaction on the blockchain, \oursystem allows the binding of the IoT device ($PK_{IoT}$, $SK_{IoT}$) to the owner ($PK_{Ow}$, $SK_{Ow}$).
-Henceforth, the owner can set access permissions (via the signing key $SK_{Ow}$) and the IoT device is permitted to securely store data (via the signing key $SK_{IoT}$).
+During the bootstrap phase of a new device, it creates a pair of public-private keys locally, where the private key is stored securely and never leaves the device.
+Through an initial two-way multisignature registration transaction on the blockchain, \oursystem allows the binding of \blue{IoT devices ($PK_{device_{i}}$, $SK_{device_{i}}$) to the owner ($PK_{Owner}$, $SK_{Owner}$).} Henceforth, the owner can set access permissions \blue{(via the private key $SK_{Owner}$) and the IoT devices are permitted to store data (via the private key $SK_{device_{i}}$)} securely.
 The necessary keying material for encryption (\rsec{key:management}) on the data producer is also exchanged during the initial phase.
-Note that the data owner's signing key is powerful in that it sets/updates access permissions.
-Hence, a key recovery mechanism must be in place for handling a potential key loss (see \rsec{discussion}).
+Note that the data owner's \blue{private} key is powerful in that it sets/updates access permissions. \blue{\oursystem assumes a data owner private key management scheme to be in place (e.g., Human-Memorable Password-Protected Secret Sharing, backed with hardware security modules or multiple trusted devices~\cite{bagherzandi2011password, jarecki2014round}), and a key recovery mechanism to be employed for handling a potential key loss (see \rsec{discussion}).}

-In the event of device decommissioning, the new owner must issue a new multisignature device-binding transaction, to gain ownership of future data.
-Note that there is no need for the IoT device to interact with the blockchain network directly.
+\blue{In the event of device decommissioning, the new owner must issue a new multisignature device-binding transaction, to gain ownership of future data produced by the same device.} Note that there is no need for the IoT device to interact with the blockchain \shorten{network}directly.